ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 In addition, specifiy a **test plan** as you create the pipeline.

 You are required to consolidate these datasets and output both successful and unsuccessful applications into **separate** folders for downstream follow-up by other engineers.
 As an additional requirement, these engineers should be alerted when the datsets have been processed.
 A message should be sent to the engineers regarding the quality of the recently processed dataset.
-Provide a sample of the alert message that will be produced on processing **application_dataset1.csv**.
+Provide samples of the alert message that will be produced on processing **all datasets**.
 The message should **minimally** contain:
 - number of rows processed
 - number successful applications, include successful file name
 - number of unsuccessful applications, include unsuccessful file name